Professionally accredited by Engineers Australia

 The course comprises a total of 32 credit points, which must include the following:

-- 31 credit points of core units and 1 Engineering elective unit (1 credit point)
+- 31 credit points of core units (including 12 weeks of Professional Engineering Practice in SEP499) and 1 elective unit (1 credit point)

 Level 1 - Trimester 1